tendermint/spec/spec/consensus/light-client.md

 1. The lite client needs a method to verify headers it obtains from full nodes according to trust assumptions -- this document.

-2. The lite client must be able to connect to one correct full node to detect and report on failures in the trust assumptions (i.e., conflicting headers) -- a future document.
+2. The lite client must be able to connect to one correct full node to detect and report on failures in the trust assumptions (i.e., conflicting headers) -- this document.

 3. In the event the trust assumption fails (i.e., a lite client is fooled by a conflicting header), the Tendermint fork accountability protocol must account for the evidence -- see #3840